-Alexander Regier teaches eighteenth and nineteenth century British literature, with a particular focus on the literary culture of the Enlightenment and Romanticism.
-His main research interests include aesthetics, Anglo-German relations in the eighteenth century, philosophy and poetics, visual culture, sports studies, and animal studies.
+Alexander Regier teaches eighteenth- and nineteenth-century British literature, with a particular focus on the literary culture of the Enlightenment and Romanticism.
+His main research interests include aesthetics, Anglo-German relations, philosophy and poetics, visual culture, sports studies, and animal studies.

 Since 2011, Regier also serves as the editor of the scholarly journal SEL Studies in English Literature 1500-1900.

-He has been the recipient of numerous awards and fellowships, most recently an Alexander von Humboldt Fellowship for Experienced Researchers and a Visiting Fellowship at Centre for Research in the Arts Social Sciences and Humanities
+He has been the recipient of numerous awards and fellowships, most recently an Alexander von Humboldt Fellowship for Experienced Researchers (spent at the Ludwig-Maximilian University in Munich) and a Visiting Fellowship at Centre for Research in the Arts Social Sciences and Humanities CRASSH (Cambridge).

 Recent Awards, Grants, and Fellowships: